codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

   caption="List view with individual Delivery Pipelines" max-width="30%"
   %}

+>This article focuses on pipeline management.
+For information on managing workflows, see [Managing workflows]({{site.baseurl}}/docs/pipelines/workflows/).

 ### Monitor sensor and event source notifications for pipelines in Activity Log